centrifugal/centrifuge/README.md

 // Without provided Credentials client connection won't be accepted.
 Another way
 // to authenticate connection is reacting to node.OnConnecting event where you may
 // authenticate connection based on custom token sent by client in first protocol
 // frame.
+See _examples folder in repo to find real-life auth samples (OAuth2, Gin
+// sessions, JWT etc).
 func auth(h http.Handler) http.Handler {
 	return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
 		ctx := r.Context()
 		// Put authentication Credentials into request Context.
 Since we don't
 		// have any session backend here we simply set user ID as empty string.
 		// Users with empty ID called anonymous users, in real app you should
-		// decide whether anonymous users allowed to connect to your server
+		// decide whether anonymous users allowed to connect to your server or not. cred := &centrifuge.Credentials{
-		// or not.
-There is also another way to set Credentials - returning them
-		// from ConnectingHandler which is called after client sent first command
-		// to server called Connect.
-See _examples folder in repo to find real-life
-		// auth samples (OAuth2, Gin sessions, JWT etc). cred := &centrifuge.Credentials{
 			UserID: "",
 		}